 Make sure the university is accredited.
 You can search for a school’s name on this site.
 Both the institution and the program should be accredited.
 For example, Purdue’s Global online school is accredited, and you can see the list of programs within Purdue Global that are accredited here.
 You can find this page by first searching for the school’s name (Purdue) and then clicking on Purdue Global.
 (Purdue Global put out this FAQ page with some tidbits about what their online learning looks like.)
-In case you’re wondering how Purdue created this huge online presence, read here about the university’s acquisition of Kaplan University.

 While college rankings aren’t always the best resource, you can use them to get started with a search—keeping in mind that the factors for rankings might not match up with your criteria.
 Here is one from US News & World Report.
 Their list is clickable so you can dig deeper into each school.
 Always go beyond the US News site to explore a college’s own web page for the best info.